Advice for street homelessness

 calling the NHS Scotland helpline on 0800 22 44 88

-Your doctor can also refer you to other agencies that can help you, for example with depression or addictions.
+Your doctor can also refer you to other agencies that can help you with depression or addictions.

-In cities and large towns, there may be a drop-in surgery for people sleeping on the streets.
-Health service staff also visit day centres and offer check ups and treatment.
-These may include:
+In cities and large towns, there may be drop-in surgeries for people sleeping on the streets.

 Staying in touch